Tinkebell: Career

 Together with Dutch artists Jonas Staal and Daan Samson she is regarded as an exponent of a new category media artists.
 By taking up distinct positions in the media, social issues are being broached.

 Tinkebell's work resulted in a storm of publicity and criticism multiple times, including hate mail and death threats.
 Some of the hate mail and death threats (about 1% in total) were collected and bundled.
 In cooperation with Coralie Vogelaar, the people sending them were researched and both the hateful messages (according to the authors 'over a hundred thousand') and their profiles were published in the 2009 book Dearest Tinkebell.
 The published information includes personal information of the people, like name, address and social media profiles.
 Vogelaar was responsible for the research in what she called "the armpit of the internet", that is personal weblogs and social media profiles.

-In December 2012 she did a TEDx talk in Amsterdam.
+In December 2012, she did a TEDx talk in Amsterdam.
 In this talk she tells about internet stories that appeared on blogs and on social media sites were fiction and/or gave a distorted vision of what actually had taken place.
 Google search results easily lead to these blogs and the result is that these stories became the new truth, leading to an even more controversial status as an artist.

+She appeared in the third season of the television show De Verraders.